c3rb3ru5d3d53c/binlex/docs/processors.md

 - the analysis needs relationships across the graph
 - you want one pass that fans results back to many entities
 - you want to perform multi-threading

+## When To Use `on_complete`

+Use `on_complete(...)` when the processor needs the fully processed graph and wants to persist, export, or publish the results.

+Typical examples:

+- storing finalized processor outputs
+- indexing enriched functions or blocks
+- writing graph artifacts to external systems

+`on_complete(...)` is a terminal stage.
+It should consume the finalized graph state and perform side effects rather than attaching new outputs back onto entities.

 ## Registration